BoTorch vs Eppo

 What is this tool?

-BoTorch is a flexible library for Bayesian optimization in PyTorch.
+BoTorch is an open-source library for Bayesian optimization and reinforcement learning built on PyTorch.

 How much does it cost?